 This review is undertaken by the Chair and, if so determined by the Board, an independent service provider.
 The performance review of the Chair is carried out by the lead independent Director.

-A performance evaluation was undertaken during the reporting period to 30 June 2022, in respect of that reporting period, and in accordance with the above process.
+An independent performance evaluation was undertaken during the Last Reporting Period in respect of that reporting period, and in accordance with the above process.